Car insurance for new drivers

 There’s no escaping insurance and unfortunately, new drivers will have trouble escaping high premiums.

-Our quick guide will give you the lowdown on why this is, and how to keep your premium down where possible.
+Our quick guide will give you the lowdown on why this is, and look at steps you can take to ensure you do get the cheapest car insurance quotes you can.

 In an effort to truly clamp down on uninsured drivers, the government recently introduced legislation known as Continuous Insurance Enforcement (CIE).
 This means that unless your vehicle is officially declared as being kept off the road by means of a SORN (Statutory Off Road Notice), you are legally obliged to have it insured.